 Continued registration and completion of CPD requirements is mandatory to maintain MMR accreditation.

-Certified Geriatric Pharmacist (CGP) credential
+Board Certified Geriatric Pharmacist (BCGP) credential

-Become an internationally recognised Certified Geriatric Pharmacist
+Become an internationally recognised Board Certified Geriatric Pharmacist

-- Download the CCGP Candidate Handbook
+- Download and complete a form in the BCGP Candidate Handbook